|Name||Michigan Beverage Container Act|

 The Michigan law requires reporting of containers sold and redeemed by bottlers and distributors.
 Beverage containers are also prohibited from landfill disposal after Public Act 34's implementation in 2004.
-Along with Oregon, Michigan's deposit is the highest in the country—and so is its recycling rate.
+Along with Oregon, Michigan's deposit of 10¢ is the highest in the country—and so is its recycling rate.

 Michigan's bottle bill does not have a handling fee, since no redemption centers operate in the state.
 Instead, 25% of unredeemed deposits in Michigan go to retailers.
 The remaining 75% is retained by the state in a Cleanup and Redevelopment Trust Fund (Trust Fund), and is distributed as follows: